Susan

 Master Wang Ming Bo, healer, Tai Chi and Tuina master, teaches method, Qigong and energy sensitivity in Tuina Chinese massage.
-This extraordinary DVD set contains methods that can be applied to any manual therapy.
+This extraordinary video set contains methods that can be applied to any manual therapy.
 Master Wang also shares Wu style internal information from legendary Grandmaster Ma Yueh Liang of the Wu Chien Chuan’s lineage through Ma's indoor student, Grandmaster Wang Hao Da.
 Wang Ming Bo trained with Wang Hao Da for many years in Shanghai.
 Wang Ming Bo also studied Yang Style Taiji with Grandmaster Dong Bin and his disciple Master Ren Gang and presents Dong Bin's foundational exercises as he learned from his Grandmaster.

 Massage therapists and other professionals interested in learning and adding this information to their practice can benefit from the instructional focus of part one and two, while part three adds qigong and Taiji training that helps build sensitivity to the energy of the meridian massage.
 Having greater awareness and skill in this area can help the practitioner heighten a maintenance component in their practice.

-In addition to the systematic approach of alignment therapy and meridian massage, two more DVDs provide foundational exercise and tendon and bone stretching.
+In addition to the systematic approach of alignment therapy and meridian massage, two more videos provide foundational exercise and tendon and bone stretching.
 This style of powerstretching is very important in all internal martial practices.
 Both practitioners and patients will benefit from these videos: practitioners for the exercises that help cultivate sensitivity to energy in their own bodies in order to listen (ting jing) to the energy of their patients, and; patients can also develop more sensitivity by practicing the exercises and stretching.

 Introduction to Tuina, Part One: Alignment Therapy